CBAProgrammers/.github/README.md

-# .github
+# CBAProgrammers

-Used to describe the organization
+Organization that is used for testing at the moment but could become permanent if tests are good